Companies wishing to become an operator for exploration activities on the UK Continental Shelf require approval from the OGA.

 Approval covers a specific piece of acreage (in the case of production operatorship, a specified field).
 It relates only to the operator’s competence and confers no permission to drill; for example, a separate well consent is required for each well.

 An exploration operator is the company that carries out the various exploration operations under a production licence on behalf of the licence group.
 For these purposes ‘exploration’ means the drilling of exploration and/or appraisal wells.
 It does not include production of hydrocarbons or the drilling of development wells.
+As part of the Innovate Licence and as per the Stewardship Expectation ‘SE2 Delivering Exploration and Appraisal Work Programme’, Licensees are expected to appoint and have approved by the OGA, a licence ‘Exploration’ operator when transitioning into Phase C of the Initial Term (submitted via the Energy Portal).

 Usually the operator is one of the companies on the licence.
 The licence group will select the operator, but the model clauses attached to each licence provide that the choice must be approved by the OGA.
 To drill development wells or develop/produce a field, a company needs to be approved as a production operator.